Anytime You Want – Let Us Know!

 “Project Medishare relies on volunteers to provide medical care to Haitians, and assist in the training and education of Haitian doctors, nurses and other medical staff.
 Since the January 12, 2010 earthquake, more than 9,000 medical professionals have volunteered with us in Haiti.
 We are currently seeking licensed medical professionals to volunteer with us at Hospital Bernard Mevs in Port-au-Prince, and our rural public health programs in the Central Plateau.”

-It’s been years since our project with One Small House in the winter of 2010 where we could find a suitable, sustainable, ethical program abroad for which to volunteer aid and medical relief.
-Recently, one of my colleagues in residency Dr. Shazia Rahman, volunteered in the ER at Hospital Bernard Mevs for Project Medishare, and referred this as a viable project for us in the still continuing relief efforts after the devastating 2010 earthquake (we had visited in 2012).
-Therefore during my elective block in my last month of residency, I’m eyeing a return to Port-Au-Prince, Haiti where we can assist with an understaffed and resource-strapped hospital and learn how we can do more with very little, both back home and elsewhere overseas.
+Since our project with One Small House in the winter of 2010, we spent years trying to find a suitable, sustainable, ethical program abroad for which to volunteer aid and medical relief.
+After one of my colleagues in residency Dr. Shazia Rahman, volunteered in the ER at Hospital Bernard Mevs for Project Medishare, and referred this as a viable project for us in the still continuing relief efforts after the devastating 2010 earthquake (we had visited in 2012), we volunteered ourselves by sending a team over in May of 2018.
+We assisted with an understaffed and resource-strapped hospital and learned how we can do more with very little, both back home and elsewhere overseas.
+And we want to go back again.

 To all my fellow nurses, physicians, surgeons, and physician assistants looking to make a difference abroad: We need you.